-The practice demonstrated a transparent and open culture in relation to people's safety.
+The provider and the practice manager demonstrated a transparent and open culture in relation to people's safety.
 There was strong leadership and emphasis on continually striving to improve.
 Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any issues or omissions.
 The information and evidence presented during the inspection process was clear and well documented.
-The practice team demonstrated how they sustained a high-quality service and demonstrated improvements over time.
+They could show how they sustain high-quality sustainable services and demonstrate improvements over time.